koenighotze/dockers/README.md

-# dockers
+# Dockerfiles

-Dump for docker files
+Just a dumping ground for misc. docker configurations.